inferno-framework/smart-app-launch-test-kit/lib/smart_app_launch/docs/smart_stu2_2_client_suite_description.md

    key(s) that Inferno will use to verify the signature on incoming token requests.
 May be provided as either a publicly accessible url containing the JWKS, or the raw JWKS.

-Additional inputs described in the *Additional Inputs* section below can enable verification of additional content types and some Subscription creation error scenarios.
+The *Additional Inputs* section below describes options available to customize the behavior of Inferno's server simulation.

 ### Demonstration